s6a interface in LTE

 NOR/NOA (Notify Request/Answer):

 This procedure is used when HSS needs to modify the change in UE.
-This may be because of changes in terminal information, changes in APN, or any other cases.
+This may be because of changes in terminal information, changes in APN, or other cases.